InternationalColorConsortium/DemoIccMAX/Readme.md

 #### Minimized VS2022 Instructions

-The following instructions detail the steps required to build the latest DemoIccMAX project on Windows 11 using Visual Studio 2022.
+The following instructions detail the steps required to build the latest DemoIccMAX project on Windows 11 using Visual Studio 2022 and Powershell 7.
 These steps will guide you through setting up the necessary dependencies using vcpkg, cloning the DemoIccMAX repository, and building the project in both Debug and Release configurations, with additional steps for enabling AddressSanitizer as of August 4, 2024.
 ```
 ## Step 1: Set up vcpkg for dependency management